-Luxor is among the ancient pharaohs capitals during the new and middle kingdom and was dedicated for god Amon raa so the old Egyptian look after the city and built the temples and tombs of selective heavy stone in order to last for eternity unlike the regular houses of common people was built of normal stone which absolutely make sense how the houses and pharaohs palaces were vanished by time but the temples stood until our day .the city of Luxor consist of the west bank and the east bank, ancient Egyptian believed that and the east shore of the Nile is for living and worshipping where they built great temples but the west is for the afterlife where they constructed tombs and underground grave like the valley of kings and queens.
+Luxor is among the ancient pharaohs capitals during the new and middle kingdom and was dedicated for god Amon Raa so the old Egyptian look after the city and built the temples and tombs of selective heavy stone in order to last for eternity unlike the regular houses of common people was built of normal stone which absolutely make sense how the houses and pharaohs palaces were vanished by time but the temples stood until our day .the city of Luxor consist of the west bank and the east bank, ancient Egyptian believed that and the east shore of the Nile is for living and worshipping where they built great temples but the west is for the afterlife where they constructed tombs and underground grave like the valley of the kings and queens.

-The city also known as "the mother of culture" maybe because it contains 1\3 antiques and monuments of the world , Luxor remained a small village during the Islamic era and no one looks after the temples and monuments until it became a whole ruin, then came champilion (French scientist ) along with French forces , this man was charmed by the magnificent city and was able to discover how the hieroglyphic signs written and read, since that moment all the eyes were directed to the city and the government started to focus to protect it is monuments from pollution and random urbanization, now the city has its own domestic airport and safaja harbour, destines from south of Cairo about 650 km and in 2017 Luxor was chosen as the capital of Arabic culture for its huge rule in tourism and economy.
+The city also known as "the mother of culture" maybe because it contains 1\3 antiques and monuments of the world , Luxor remained a small village during the Islamic era and no one looks after the temples and monuments until it became a whole ruin, then came champion (French scientist ) along with French forces , this man was charmed by the magnificent city and was able to discover how the hieroglyphic signs were written and read, since that moment all the eyes were directed to the city and the government started to focus to protect it is monuments from pollution and random urbanization, now the city has its own domestic airport and safaja harbour destines from south of Cairo about 650 km and in 2017 Luxor was chosen as the capital of Arabic culture for its huge rule in tourism and the economy.

-Luxor almost has 14 temples among them Luxor temple which was built by king Ramsess the second beside the karnak temple, in general there's two kind of temples: funeral temples and worshipping temples, Luxor temple was originally dedicated to Amon god of sun, Mut goddess of war and Khonsu the moon god
+Luxor almost has 14 temples among them Luxor temple which was built by king Ramsess the second beside the Karnak temple, in general, there are two kinds of temples: funeral temples and worshipping temples, Luxor temple was originally dedicated to Amon god of the sun, Mut goddess of war and Khonsu the moon god

-When you enter the temple, you'll pass through huge gate decorated by the scenes of king Ramses the second and his military triumph at kadesh battle ,beside the gate there was six massive statues of king Ramses, four standing and two seated. then you'll find inside two courtyards one for king Ramses and the other for king Amenhotep the third, the yard is full of huge black granite statues of king Amenhoteb , also there were a pair of pink granite obelisks one of them was taken to stand in de la Concorde square in France, the courtyard leads to a colonnade built by Amenhoteb ||| and later decorated by tutankhamon and seti the first, next to the colonnade there were two statues for king tutankhamon but some Egyptologists say that they belong to Ramses ||.
-Luxor temple also three chambers each one dedicated for one of the three gods.
+When you enter the temple, you'll pass through huge gate decorated by the scenes of the king Ramses the second and his military triumph at Kadesh battle , besides the gate there were six massive statues of king Ramses, four standing and two seated. then you'll find inside two courtyards one for the king Ramses and the other for the king Amenhotep the third, the yard is full of huge black granite statues of the king Amenhotep, also there were a pair of pink granite obelisks one of them was taken to stand in de la Concorde square in France, the courtyard leads to a colonnade built by Amenhotep ||| and later decorated by Tutankhamon and seti the first, next to the colonnade there were two statues for king Tutankhamon but some Egyptologists say that they belong to Ramses ||.
+Luxor temple also three chambers each one dedicated to one of the three gods.